 Chile is home to around 30,000 described species, nearly 45% of which are found nowhere else, making it a hub of biological endemism and the focus of interest for scientific research at regional and global levels.
 However, the data that records this biodiversity is fragmented and not readily accessible, as an open-access system for managing Chile's biological data has not yet materialized.

-This project seeks to enhance national capacity to integrate and provide free access to information about Chile’s biodiversity by working with GBIF Colombia and GBIF Spain to transfer knowledge about using international standards, tools and protocols to publish biodiversity data.
-The involvement of GBIF’s national nodes from Ecuador, Colombia, and Argentina will improve data mobilization in Latin America by cementing a highly specialized collaboration network in management of biological data.
+This project seeks to enhance national capacity to integrate and provide free access to information about Chile's biodiversity by working with GBIF Colombia and GBIF Spain to transfer knowledge about using international standards, tools and protocols to publish biodiversity data.
+The involvement of GBIF’s national nodes from Ecuador, Colombia, and Argentina will improve data mobilization in Latin America by cementing a highly specialized collaboration network for the management of biological data.
 Data mobilization outcomes include:

 Publication of at least 30,000 specimen records from the collections of three partner institutions of Chile and Ecuador

 Publication of at least four species checklists for Chile